 Not known to transmit disease to humans in the United States to date, but studies show this tick has the capacity to transmit disease.

-TickSafety.com provides more detailed information on identifying a tick, including images of when they are engorged.
-You can also submit a picture or text a photo to 703-828-4343 for free identification.
+TickSafety.com offers free tick identification services and provides detailed information on how to identify a tick, including images of when they are engorged.
+You can submit a picture or text a picture to 703-828-4343 for free identification.

 Get tips on how to prevent tick bites or learn more about the tick-borne diseases most common in Virginia.